0xrob0x/cyber-security/README.md

 # cyber-security

-This repository will include writeups to vulnerable machines and explanation of some topics in cyber secuity.
+This repository will include writeups to vulnerable machines and explanation of some topics in cybersecuity.